 - Crush your walnuts so they’re prepped and ready to go.
 The easiest way to do this is by using a coffee grinder or a NutriBullet and pulsing it four or five times.
 However, if you’re like me and own neither, you can use your blender and select the “crush ice” mode.
-Play close attention when doing either of these methods because if you overdo it you’ll end up with nut butter, which is a paste like substance.
-Don’t fear chunks as it will add flavor to your cookies.
+Play close attention when doing either of these methods because if you overdo it you’ll end up with nut butter, which is a paste-like substance.
+Little chunks are A-OK.

-- Add in 1 tbsp of cinnamon to the crushed walnuts and set them to the side.
+- Add in 1 tbsp of cinnamon to the crushed walnuts and set aside.

-- Once it’s all creamed together, add then beat two eggs in the large mixing bowl.
+- Once you’ve gotten the desired texture, beat two eggs into the large mixing bowl.

 - In a separate medium mixing bowl add together the dry ingredients-